Taotlema/Data-Mining-Final-Project/README.md

 ### Visualizing: NC Trends
 <img width="1189" height="590" alt="image" src="https://github.com/user-attachments/assets/1f2387bb-3e0a-4b84-9756-ff0a6f851556" />
+This chart shows which types of goods make up the highest shipment value from North Carolina.
+Textiles & Leather and Pharmaceuticals clearly stand out, meaning these industries contribute the most to the state’s outbound economy.
+Machinery and Motor Vehicles also appear high on the list, showing the importance of manufacturing and industrial production.
+The remaining categories—such as Tobacco, Electronics, Mixed Freight, and Plastics & Rubber—add to the overall diversity of goods being shipped but at lower value levels compared to the top industries.
+Overall, the visualization highlights that North Carolina heavily relies on manufacturing, textiles, and pharmaceutical goods for its highest-value shipments.

 <img width="790" height="490" alt="image" src="https://github.com/user-attachments/assets/32e38b0f-e8f5-45b9-90da-a1e0a4413d6d" />
+This chart shows how North Carolina’s shipment value changes throughout the year.
+Q1 and Q2 have the highest shipment levels, meaning most goods are moved during the first half of the year.
+This could be tied to manufacturing cycles, seasonal demand, or restocking after the holidays.
+In Q3 and Q4, shipment values drop, showing a slowdown in activity as the year goes on.
+Overall, the visualization highlights a clear pattern—North Carolina ships more goods early in the year compared to later months.

 <img width="1081" height="547" alt="image" src="https://github.com/user-attachments/assets/86a12205-116a-4d5b-b8ee-ff09392ba07d" />
+This chart shows the main states that receive goods shipped out of North Carolina.
+Georgia is the top destination by a noticeable margin, followed by Virginia and South Carolina.
+This pattern makes sense because these states are close by, meaning transportation is cheaper and faster.
+States like Texas, New York, and Florida also receive large amounts of goods, showing that North Carolina ships beyond just the Southeast.
+The remaining states—Tennessee, Ohio, California, and Indiana—make up smaller but still significant portions of outbound shipments.
+Overall, the visualization shows that while regional shipments dominate, North Carolina is also connected to major markets across the country.

 <img width="990" height="590" alt="image" src="https://github.com/user-attachments/assets/9b4c1f89-3732-48a1-a5d2-597539676d72" />
+This chart shows which industries generate the highest shipment value in North Carolina.
+Manufacturing stands out by far as the largest contributor, showing how heavily the state relies on producing goods like textiles, machinery, pharmaceuticals, and electronics.
+Wholesale Trade is the second-largest industry, which makes sense because it supports the distribution and resale of manufactured products.
+Transportation & Warehousing also plays a major role, reflecting the infrastructure needed to move goods within and outside the state.
+Mining and Information appear with very small values, meaning they contribute only a small share of outbound shipments.
+Overall, the chart highlights that North Carolina’s shipping activity is driven mainly by manufacturing and distribution-focused industries.

 ## Classification Investigation